Lambda-School-Labs/express-groomer-c-fe/README.md

 *Using the mapbox API, provide a way for users to search within an area.
 The user should be able to enter an address, provide a search radius, and the output will be a list of groomers based on the criteria entered.
 The user should also be able to pin the groomers or save for later.
 In the groomer profile, there needs to be a component to upload license and add license number.*

 * **Overview:** In reverse order ...
-    1. The groomer ability to upload a license through finishing the upload feature is partially addressed in the first "Groomer Search".
+    1. The groomer ability to upload a license in their profile has been completed.
+It might need to be styled or positioned differently as the application grows.
 The simple addition of a field in the Groomer form for a licence number needs to be added.
-There are already a columns in the groomer table in the database for both 'license_number' and 'license_image_url'.
+There is already a column in the groomer table in the database for both a 'license_number'.
-    2. There is a tab in the Customer Dashboard for saved groomers, however this feature has in no way been implemented yet.
+    2. There is a tab in the Customer Dashboard for saved groomers.
+Its currently rendering data for Muddy Paws.
+The cust-tabs component has that groomer's user_id hard-coded for testing/demonstration purposes.
+The RenderFavGroomer component needs to be updated to map through a user's favorite groomers and render them all.
+In order for this to work, a component will need to be built into the groomer search so that when a groomer's profile is pulled up, that groomer can be favorited.
     3. The mapbox API has been integrated.
 Currently the map will display a groomer's location with an info popup and there is a button to zoom to the user's location.
 But search by radius has NOT been implemented.
 Currently [react-map-gl](https://visgl.github.io/react-map-gl/) is the component integrating mapbox.
 There is a related library [react-map-gl-geocoder](https://www.npmjs.com/package/react-map-gl-geocoder) which would be first place to look for an implementation of search by radius.

 * **Future Features/Potential:**

-    `Finish upload feature and add upload component for Groomer to upload license image.
-Add field to groomer info form to input license number.
-Add place to display license/other credential and license number.`
+    `Add field to groomer info form to input license number.
+Add place to display license number.`

     `Add search by radius to current mapbox integration, perhaps through react-map-gl-geocoder: https://www.npmjs.com/package/react-map-gl-geocoder.`